-These paleo granola bars are the perfect, healthy, chocolatey snack for kids AND adults!
+These paleo granola bars are the perfect, healthy, chocolate filled snack for kids AND adults!
 Easy to make, package and store!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see full Disclaimer.

 Granola bars are a staple on my house and when I switched my eating patterns I removed the boxed granola bars from my life completely.
 Then I was faced with how to make a healthy granola bar that my kids would enjoy (even me).
 Specifically, a gluten free, paleo granola bar!

 I wish I could remember where I found the original recipe for this.
 It was SO long ago.
 I know that I’ve changed it over the years, but I’d love to give credit to the original inspiration.
 It’s been so many years that I can’t even remember!
 Whoever you are – you are awesome!

 I know the original version had flax but I took that out because it isn’t necessary.
 And I added dairy free chocolate chips to make it a tad sweeter.
 Now, if you aren’t paleo, then you can use whatever chocolate chips that you want!

 Food Processor – This is non-negotiable!
 You need to have some sort of food processor.
 I happen to LOVE my Ninja.
 I use it every day for making smoothies and it works like a charm for this recipe too!

 Mixing bowls – You need a good mixing bowl or two of course!